Ni-Neith

 Ni-Neith (or Hor-ni-Neith) was possibly an ancient Egyptian king (pharaoh) of the Dynasty 0 during the Predynastic epoch.
 Information about his family and his chronological position is currently unknown.
 Ni-Neith is known so far only by two clay inscriptions on burned vases, which come from the grave 257 in Helwan.
-The reading of the name is problematic because of the negligent execution; the Egyptologists Edwin van den Brink and Christiane Köhler are convinced of the reading as "Ni-Neith".
+The reading of the name is not certain due to the negligent execution; the Egyptologists Edwin van den Brink and Christiane Köhler are convinced of the reading as "Ni-Neith".
 A more precise time assignment is still pending.